AfsanehShamsaddini/snapp_dataset/README.md

 ## Project Overview

-This project analyzes and models Lyft ride data in Tehran.
+This project analyzes and models Snapp ride data in Tehran.
 It includes **data cleaning, feature engineering, exploratory data analysis (EDA), visualizations, and predictive modeling**.
 The goal is to understand ride patterns and predict key metrics, including daily trip counts and service types.

 **Note:** The original data is from the **Uber and Lyft Dataset, Boston, MA**.
 Lyft rides were extracted and transformed to simulate ride data for Tehran, so this dataset is **synthetic and not real**.